Thank you for reading our post, please rate this article at the end.

 The Future of Tri-Hull Boats

 The ancient warship tri-hull design is used in traditional fishing and sailboats for all their needs.
-However, with the increase in global greenhouse emissions, using fossil fuels in trimarans has posed a massive problem.
+However, with the increase in global greenhouse gas emissions, using fossil fuels in trimarans has posed a massive problem.

 This video has been included to clarify the topic.
 Credit goes to Steven Bradshaw

-While all these reasons add up to its loss in popularity, the introduction of better alternative boats also played a major hand in its demise.
+While all these reasons add up to its loss in popularity, the introduction of better alternative boats also played a significant hand in its demise.
 Now, people opt for V-hull boats, pontoons, and even deck boats for all their boating needs.

 What if a smart innovation in the next couple of years brings these ancient trimarans back into the industry?
 The future is always unpredictable.